-In any event, Petitioner has again come forward with some evidence that other physicians covered for her while she was out of the country.
-In a written declaration, Catherine Ford, O.D., asserts that she worked for Petitioner at Clear Vue from December 2014 until June 2015; that she "routinely" provided services for Petitioner's patients when Petitioner was out of town; and that she did so on March 20, 2015.
+In any event, Petitioner has again come forward with some evidence that other physicians covered for Dr. Barbour while she was out of the country.
+In a written declaration, Catherine Ford, O.D., asserts that she worked at Petitioner Clear Vue from December 2014 until June 2015; that she "routinely" provided services for Dr. Barbour's patients when Dr. Barbour was out of town; and that she did so on March 20, 2015.
 P. Ex.
 1 at 1 (Ford Decl. ¶¶ 5, 7).
-However, Petitioner proffers no evidence to show that Dr. Ford provided any of the services for which she submitted claims.
-Similarly, Brian Haft, M.D., and Kevin Kelly, M.D., state, generally, that they "routinely provided coverage" for Petitioner Barbour when she was out of town but, again, they do not cite any specific services for which they submitted claims using Petitioner's name and billing number.
-P. Ex.
-2 (Haft Decl. ¶ 6); P. Ex.
-3 (Kelly Decl. ¶ 7).
+However, Petitioner proffers no evidence to show that Dr. Ford provided any of the services for which Petitioner submitted claims.
+Similarly, Brian Haft, M.D., and Kevin Kelly, M.D., state, generally, that they "routinely provided her billing personnel entered incorrect dates of service.
+She did not then identify those three claims.
+CMS Ex.
+2 at 5.

-5 At the reconsideration level, Petitioner also maintained that "some of the services provided" while she was out of the country were provided by substitute physicians.
+5 At the reconsideration level, Petitioner also maintained that "some of the services provided" while Dr. Barbour was out of the country were provided by substitute physicians.
 CMS Ex.
 2 at 4, 7 n.5.
-She provided no numbers, although she submitted a written declaration listing the periods of travel during which the services were provided: July 24 through 27, 2009; December 1 through 5, 2009; and March 19 through 22, 2015.
+Petitioner provided no numbers, but submitted Dr. Barbour's written declaration listing the periods of travel during which the services were provided: July 24 through 27, 2009; December 1 through 5, 2009; and March 19 through 22, 2015.
 CMS Ex.
 2 at 4, 29 (Barbour Decl. ¶ 6).
-For these periods, she submitted 18 claims, 20 claims, and one claim, respectively.
+For these periods, Petitioner submitted 18 claims, 20 claims, and one claim, respectively.
 CMS Ex.
 2 at 18-19, 24.